scientificcomputing/phd-retreat-190324/docs/intro.md

 ## Plan this workshop

 - What is reproducibility, and why do we need it?
-(15 minutes)
-- Organizing your projects (version control) (30 minutes)
+- Organizing your projects (version control)
-- Break

 ---

-- Recording dependencies (10 minutes)
-  - Exercise (20 minutes)
-- Break
-- Recording environment (docker)
+- Recording dependencies and environment
-- Recording computational steps (10 minutes)
+- Recording computational steps
-  - Exercise (20 minutes)
-- Verifying computations using tests
-  - Exercise (10)
+  - Testing
   - Automation with GitHub workflows
+  - Exercises
-- Example papers
+- Example papers and concluding remarks

 ---